dsingo/qlux/README.md

 ![qlux Logo](examples/app_with_static/static/logo.jpg)

-qlux is a library for KDB-X. It allows developers to write hyperscript inspired HTML trees and render them to a string.
+qlux is a work-in-progress library for KDB-X. It allows developers to write web apps using hyperscript inspired HTML trees.

 ## Usage